How Do Free Apps Make Money? Top 4 Best Monetization Strategies

 Another great way to monetize your app is with in-app purchases.
 While you’ll convert only a few percent of your users to buy virtual goods in your app, this group of users tends to spend 20 times more than others.
 Gaming, education, and fitness apps make the most out of in-app purchases.

 Consider both the segment your app is in and the challenges of each monetization strategy.
 Here is your guide: you can use it to determine the right path for your mobile application.

 |Ads||Any type of app, except for branded apps (e.g. ecommerce)||

-Making your app free is a great decision for your mobile business in a long run.
+Making your app free is a great decision for your mobile business in the long run.
 It doesn’t mean you shouldn’t earn money for it, but you have to show people what they’ll get before they pay.
-Create additional value and make sure your users’ money are well spent.
+Create additional value and make sure your users’ money is well spent.

-If you have any questions on making money from apps you have already or creating a monetization strategy before development, be sure to contact us.
+If you have any questions about making money from apps you have already or creating a monetization strategy before development, be sure to contact us.